Laramie, WY 82072

 Programs begin at 5:30 pm with 45 minutes of lively networking activity including hors d’oeuvres.
 The speaker program begins at 6:15 pm and is followed by an audience question and answers session.
 All programs conclude at 7:00 pm.

-There are chapters in Laramie, Sheridan, and Gillette.
+There are chapters in Laramie, Sheridan, Gillette, and Casper.

 Please visit the current events page of the event you would like to attend or call 307-766-6395 to register.

 Click here to be taken to our speaker submission page for more information on becoming or

 The qualities of a successful e2e speaker are listed on our speaker submission page.

 One-on-one business counseling is offered through the WTBC staff and is focused on sales and marketing, organizational structure, financial and information systems, and ongoing strategic planning.
 Early stage, high-growth companies will advance through predictable stages of business development.
 The WTBC can help businesses grow larger and faster than they would otherwise by helping the client understand the demands and achieve the goals of each stage.
 By striving to be business process experts rather than business sector experts, the WTBC can provide value to all types of companies regardless of their sector focus.
 The WTBC counseling differs depending on the client's stage of development.